How to set meaningful career goals as an NQT

 When securing your first NQT post the excitement of getting a job is often the most important factor.
 Sometimes when you work in school, you may feel that it isn’t the right environment for you to thrive in.
 That doesn’t mean it wouldn’t be right for someone else though.
 If your current school is the school for you, then you may see your career path there.
-If not, it is worth using the time, before the jobs start appearing, to prioritise what you want from a school?
+If not, it is worth using the time, before you start browsing jobs on specialist teacher job sites like teaglo, to prioritise what you want from a school.
 Is it single form entry?
 Parallel year group classes?
 A small rural school?
 A large urban one?

 The list of variations in school demographics and set ups is near endless, but sometimes you will know what you don’t want.
 That can be as good a starting point as any.
 A list of priorities or things to avoid can help you shape the search for your next job.